 Michigan – Mackinac Island

 Road tripping pets are going to adore this route through the southern plains.
 Romp at the incredible off-leash dog park at Shelby Farms, then stiff along the 444-mile Natchez Trace!
-Finally, relax in the shadow of the Gateway Arch in St. Louis.
+Finally, spend an afternoon relaxing in the shadow of the Gateway Arch in St. Louis.

 Louisiana – State Capitol Gardens in Baton Rouge